Saturday, April 14. (D)* DEPART FOR PRAGUE

 Depart today aboard any airline of your choice to Prague, Czech Republic.
 Dinner and light breakfast served on the plane.

-Our representative will meet you at the Prague International Airport and bring you to the most centrally located PALACE HOTEL where you will stay four nights.
+Our representative will meet you at the Prague International Airport and bring you to the centrally located HOTEL COSMOPOLITAN where you will stay four nights.
 Briefing and cocktails at the hotel.
 Gala Welcome dinner at a gourmet restaurant.

 Our sightseeing this morning will take us to the Castle District where we will visit Hradcany Castle, the Gothic St. Vitus Cathedral and the Golden Lane.
 Afternoon at leisure.
-This evening we will see an opera at the Estate Theater, performance to be announced.
+This evening we will see the opera The Bartered Bride by Smetana at the National Theater.

 PRAGUE is called the Golden City of One Hundred Spires.
 If you stand on the ramparts of Prague Castle and look across the old town, you understand why.
 As far as the eye can see, the sun is reflected on the glittering surfaces of the spires, steeples and domes.
 It is also one of the loveliest cities in all of Europe.
 Hradcany Castle and the Old Town are fine examples of Romanesque, Gothic and Renaissance architecture.